Distant Readings of Dissertations

 The Writing Studies Tree

 The Writing Studies Tree is an online, is an online, crowdsourced database of academic genealogies within writing studies; in other words, it is an interactive archive for recording and mapping scholarly relationships in Composition and Rhetoric and adjacent disciplines.
 In my role as lead developer, I have designed the data architecture, tested a number of different platforms before settling on Drupal, built out and maintained the Drupal backend, and coordinated with programmers and my partners in directing the development of new features such as the D3 visualizations and filters.
 I was also the lead writer, with Amanda Licastro, on several grants, including three successful awards (in 2012, 2013, and 2014) from the Provost’s Digital Innovation initiative at the CUNY Graduate Center.
-Using that grant funding, I am currently seeking consultants and developers in user experience design, a subject on which I have been reading and sketching out ideas.
+Using that grant funding, I am currently seeking consultants and developers in user experience design.
 Please contact me if you are interested in working on the Writing Studies Tree!

 For a short video introduction, see this presentation from a CUNY Digital GC event in May 2014:

 The Journal of Interactive Technology and Pedagogy